-At best, a power outage can be a fun (and brief!), allowing just enough time to light some candles and get cozy.
+At best, a power outage can be a fun (and brief!) adventure, allowing just enough time to light some candles and get cozy.
 At worst, it can be a life-threatening event or cause serious damage to your property.
-While you can’t control the weather (or the electric company), the steps below will help you make it through a power outage as safely and comfortably as possible.
+While you can’t control the weather (or the speed at which the electric company repairs things), the steps below will help you make it through a power outage as safely and comfortably as possible.

 Warning: The single most important thing to focus on during a power outage is your body temperature.
 If it’s extremely cold or hot outside, protecting yourself from those extreme temperatures is the most important thing you can do.

 When it cools down in the evening, it creates the perfect conditions for the storms that lead to power outages.
 In the summer, those warm and cool winds mix, and in the winter, freezing rain accumulates and ices up on power lines.

 This means power outages often occur after dark.
 Throwing some light on the problem is the best place to start.

 Candles can be useful, but they also create a fire hazard.
 It’s best to only use them in a place where you can keep a close eye on them and, preferably, only on fireproof surfaces, like the kitchen counter.